“Si yo puedo hacer lo, usted puede hacerlo. “

 Here’s a 2012 report from the jobs market research firm Wanted Analytics about the most-common jobs to require Spanish-speaking candidates, for example.

-According to recent figures from the U.S. Census Bureau, 37 million U.S. residents over age 5 speak Spanish at home, with millions more using languages from Chinese to Urdu to Russian at home and many reporting that they speak English “less than very well;” here’s a link to those Census stats.
+According to recent figures from the U.S. Census Bureau, 37 million U.S. residents over age 5 speak Spanish at home, with millions more using languages from Chinese to Urdu to Russian at home and many reporting that they speak English “less than very well.”
 So the market for translating jobs is another angle you could pursue; here’s a recent USA Today story about health care systems employing bilingual customer service representatives in order to serve immigrant populations.
 Are college grads or second-career Baby Boomers with language skills finding they have an edge in any industry?
 Here’s a recent Automotive News piece about bilingual car sales people, for example, and a posting from the Phoenix area that insurer AFLAC is hiring bilingual sales reps in that region.

 The Globalization and Localization Association bills itself as the professional organization for the language industry (who knew?) and its website has quite a few resources for reporters; I note in a recent press release it’s formed a program with staffing agency Manpower to emphasize foreign language proficiency.